christopheSeeka/cov-stats/README.md

 ## Deploy the smart contract

-The easiest way to deploy the smart contract is to go to https://ide.wavesplatform.com, choose the network you want use (upper right settings icon), create a new account (upper right), create a new dApp script (bottom left + sign) and copy / paste the code from ./ride/covid.ride from this repo.
+The easiest way to deploy the smart contract is to go to https://ide.wavesplatform.com, choose the network you want use (upper right settings icon, testnet by default), create a new account (upper right "add account"), create a new dApp script (bottom left + sign) and copy / paste the code from ./ride/covid.ride from this repo.

+You needs to load your account with waves token:\

+For testnet got to the faucet: https://wavesexplorer.com/testnet/faucet For mainnet you can get at: https://www.waves.exchange

 Then deploy ether by clicking deploy (bottom right) or typing deploy() in the console.